khodekhadem/sea-battle/README.md

     ./seabattle

 # notice about network
-1. for online gaming you must have ftp server. for this we recommend use your android device and install a ftp server app on it. another notice if you don't want to use your android device as ftp server you must use a __linux__ device for ftp server.
+1. for online gaming you must have an ftp server. for this, we recommend you to use your android device and install an ftp server app on it. but if you don't want to use your android device as an ftp server you must use a __linux__ device for ftp server.
-2. after setup ftp server, you must change files ftp-download, ftp-upload, WINftp-download and WINftp-upload in ftpc folder as shown in these files.
+2. after setup of ftp server, you must change files ftp-download, ftp-upload, WINftp-download.txt and WINftp-upload.txt in ftpc folder as shown in these files.
 3. before start the game, you must upload conf_online_data.bin (in name of online_data.bin in ftp server) to your ftp server. for this, you must use below commands.<br><br>

     ```